emsifa/evo/README.md

 ##### Create Your Own Validation Rule

-Evo's validation rule is basically Laravel validation rule class that has `Attribute` attribute on it.
+Evo's validation rule is basically a class implementing `Illuminate\Contracts\Validation\Rule` interface and has `Attribute` attribute attached on it.

 For example, we will create `Bit` rule that only accepts string with "0" and "1" characters.

-First, create `app/Rules/Bit.php` file, with this code:
+First, create `app/Rules/Bit.php` file.

+Then write following code below:

 ```php
 <?php